Fender Acoustasonic Telecaster: American vs. Player II vs. Standard

 Fender American vs. Player Acoustasonic Telecaster Switching

-When it comes to overall versatility, the American Acoustasonic Tele has an edge over the Player model.
-It’s equipped with a 5-way switch that allows you to flick between 5 pairs of electric/acoustic voices, meaning 10 sounds overall.
-The Acoustasonic Player Telecaster only has a 3-way switch, meaning just 3 voice pairs for 6 “best of” electric/acoustic tones.
+The American Acoustasonic Telecaster is equipped with a 5-way switch that allows you to flick between 5 pairs of electric/acoustic voices, meaning 10 sounds overall.
+The Acoustasonic Player II Telecaster only has a 3-way switch, meaning just 3 voice pairs for 6 “best of” electric/acoustic tones.

-If you’re after immense flexibility from a single instrument, the Fender American Acoustasonic is very hard to beat, but the Player still gives you plenty to play with.
-And with its ‘Blend’ knob, just like the ‘Mod’ knob on the USA Acoustasonic, you can still achieve the unique hybrid sounds that make the Acoustasonic formula so intriguing.
+Whilst the Standard lacks this feature, all three models do come with a ‘Blend’ knob, just like the ‘Mod’ knob on the USA Acoustasonic, meaning that you can still achieve the unique hybrid sounds that make the Acoustasonic formula so intriguing.

 Battery Power